Skip to main content

 To learn more, go to the reference pages for the Parse Jobs APIs:

-Use Amazon S3 Presigned URLs (Optional)
+Example: Use Amazon S3 Presigned URLs

 If you use Amazon S3, you can generate a presigned URL and provide it as the output_save_url value.
 Presigned URLs grant temporary access to your S3 bucket without requiring authentication in the API request.
 For more information about presigned URLs with Amazon S3, go to the Amazon documentation.
 Here is a sample script that creates a presigned URL and uses it for a parsing job: